Who we are

 Green Eating: Our readers care about the environmental impact of the way they shop and eat.
 A Green Eating column is often visually driven and breaks down the environmental toll of food production, processing or transportation.
 Sustainable agriculture and food origins pieces could fit into this section.
 Pitch us new ideas on pieces that can help our readers make more eco-conscious choices when buying food.

-In the nutrition part of this section, we cover timely nutrition topics with a service-based slant (think: “news you can use”).
+Nutrition: In the Fresh section, we also cover timely nutrition topics with a service-based slant (think: “news you can use”).
 The Q&A column “Ask the Nutritionist” is written in-house (so please don’t send pitches for this item).
 Familiarize yourself with our formats—and send us ideas for the following:

 News to Live By These 300- to 400-word pieces focus on a timely nutrition topic, highlight a couple to a few studies and are highly image-driven.
 If you’re pitching an idea to fit this format, please offer an art suggestion that delivers a strong visual impact.
 Also, tell us what experts you would interview and what questions you would ask these experts.

-Fresh Findings and Food.
-I.Q.: These occasional columns deliver news our readers can use in 150-300 words.
-For our Fresh Findings pieces, we aim to highlight a new study that’s also timely.
+Fresh Findings: This occasional column deliver news our readers can use in 150-300 words.
+We aim to highlight a new study that’s also timely.
 (For example, in February we might cover a new heart study since it’s American Heart Month or in the spring we might cover a diet study as people gear up for bathing-suit season.)
-Our Food I.Q. column, similarly, covers new research, but is presented in a fun, quiz format that engages the reader.
-If you’re pitching a Food I.Q. story idea, please include a suggested format (e.g., true/false, multiple choice, etc.).

-Writers interested in contributing to the Good section should have a strong background in science and health reporting.
+Writers interested in contributing to the Fresh section should have a strong background in science and health reporting.

 Food/Culture-based Travel Stories